Anon-Planet/thgtoa/guide.md

 ### Behavioral Analysis:

-See [Your Digital Fingerprint, Footprint, and Online Behavior][Your Digital Fingerprint, Footprint, and Online Behavior:].
+See [Your Digital Fingerprint, Footprint, and Online Behavior][Your Digital Fingerprint, Footprint, and Online Behavior].

 ### Financial transactions: